-Our data collection process reflects this dictionary lookup problem formulation and yields a large-scale, high-quality ISLR dataset.
-Traditional lab collection techniques offer high-quality data but limit diversity, whereas scraping data may promise diversity while introducing labelling and fluency errors and compromising consent.
-For example, scraped videos may degrade quality of labels as videos may only be associated with unstructured English text, or signed by novices.
-By crowdsourcing data, we balance the trade-off between size, quality and diversity.
-First, our scalable platform allows users to contribute from their homes and other everyday spaces, capturing real-world diversity and use of signing space representative of dictionary applications.
-Second, by prompting our contributors with specific signs to demonstrate, we have higher confidence in our labels, which are also automatically generated.
-Third, recruiting fluent signers from trusted groups ensures our collected data is high-quality and reflects the conventions of ASL.
-Our study informs future data collection efforts: participatory approaches with meaningful contribution from Deaf researchers can yield not just larger datasets, but higher quality data.
+Our data collection process reflects the dictionary lookup problem formulation and yields a large-scale, high-quality ISLR dataset.
+Traditional lab collections offer high-quality data but limit diversity, and scraped data may promise diversity while introducing labelling and fluency errors and compromising consent.
+Our crowdsourcing method overcomes such limitations.
+First, our web platform allows users to contribute from everyday spaces, capturing real-world diversity and use of signing space representative of dictionary applications.
+Second, by prompting contributors with specific signs to demonstrate, we can generate automatic labels with high confidence.
+Third, recruiting fluent signers from trusted groups helps ensure quality and capture of ASL conventions.
+Our study informs future data collection efforts: participatory approaches with meaningful contribution from Deaf researchers can yield not just larger datasets, but higher-quality data.

-While our benchmark models achieve high levels of ISLR performance on unseen signers, future work is still required to fully solve the dictionary retrieval problem.
-We have only tackled dictionary retrieval in its cleanest form, and real-life dictionaries present many use cases not fully addressed in this work.
-First, our supervised models operate on a fixed vocabulary.
-These models are unable to cope with signs outside of this vocabulary.
-Since, like spoken languages, sign languages are dynamic, with new signs emerging regularly, future work should consider methods that can adapt to signs that were unseen at training time.
+While our benchmark models achieve high levels of ISLR performance on unseen signers, future work is still required to fully solve the real-life dictionary retrieval problem.
+First, our supervised models operate on a fixed vocabulary, and our benchmarks are unable to cope with signs outside of this vocabulary.
+Since sign languages are dynamic, with new signs emerging regularly, future work should consider methods that can adapt to signs that were unseen at training time.
 Second, we evaluated our models on fluent Deaf signers who can expertly replicate signs.
-Novice signers would likely have difficulty recalling a sign, and may not execute it perfectly.
+Novice signers would likely have difficulty recalling and excecuting a sign.
 Therefore, we expect a performance gap for these users, which future models could address.